cjosiris1/Projects/movie-web-application (KinoKong)/README.md

-# Kino Kong
-Kino Kong Movie Website Application
+# Kino Kong Movie Website Application

 KinoKong.zip is where the application is held.
 A video recording is placed within the Milestone Doc.